 Of course, you don’t want to think about the d-word or the personal and legal battles that it will entail.
 And a prenup seems to suggest that you have no faith in the future.
 But it’s the very opposite!

 Communication is the key to any healthy relationship and a prenup is just that: an agreement about the future.
 At the end of the day, the two of you might decide not to get a prenup, and that’s completely okay.
-But what’s important is to have the discussion so you can make an informed choice.
+But what’s important is to have a discussion so you can make an informed choice.

 You need to talk about your finances.